Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 [_Liberating Biology_](/blogposts/post-8), points out, nature is actually rather
 _queer_:

-> Biologists discovered that sex wasn't a simple binary division symbollically
+> Biologists discovered that sex wasn't a simple binary division symbolically
 > contained in a genital.
 Sex was a complex system of hormones and internal
 > bodily communication all intertwined with other functional systems.
 Biologists
 > found that many species were naturally "intersexual," or at least that most